ej220/learning-to-py/README.md

 ### hangman

-First game!
+v1 - First game!
 Contains a hangman game.
 It's really scrappy, and I got pretty loosey-goosey with global variables...

+v2 - Updated game.
+No more global variables, better handling of user inputs, and drawing of ascii hangman.

 ### noughts-and-crosses